AI @ Chevron

 2023 Q4

-Focus on operational safety enhancements with AI, featuring digital twins and simulations led by Ellen Nielsen.
+Focus on operational safety improvements through AI-driven digital twins and simulations, led by Chevron executive Ellen Nielsen.

 2023 Q3

-Chevron joined the Responsible AI Institute and emphasized leveraging AI across the value chain for efficiency, environmental care, and safety improvements.
+Chevron joins the Responsible AI Institute and aims to integrate AI and machine learning across its value chain to increase efficiency, improve safety, and enhance environmental stewardship.

 2023 Q2: no updates